 If you want to celebrate today, pay your bills.
 For the ancient Romans, the Ides of March was considered a day to settle debts.

 The Ides of March will forever mark one of the most wonderful days.
-Nine years ago today I was traveling in Rome with a dear friend and marking the NUMBER ONE thing off my bucket list.
+On this day several years ago I was traveling in Rome with a dear friend and marking the NUMBER ONE thing off my bucket list.
 We were literally giddy for nine entire days.
 It was a such a magical happenstance that a couple of years ago we were at a baby shower for her daughter.
 We started to reminisce about it and we both began crying.
 Crying, Y'all!

 The young ladies present were asking her daughter if we were okay.
 "Yeah, they're just remembering Italy."

 Last year at this time I went with my oldest friend to Mexico to celebrate her niece's 21st birthday.